 DESCO prepaid meter charges vary depending on your monthly consumption rate; the higher the amount of energy you use before the month ends, the more costly your charges.

-However, apart from the DESCO monthly rate charges, you may also be charged certain fees if you recharge your prepaid meter via OK wallet or Meghna bank.
+However, apart from the DESCO monthly rate charges, you may also be charged certain fees if you recharge your prepaid meter via OK Wallet or Meghna Bank.
 Hence, it is important for you to opt for alternative top-up methods that are free.

-DESCO Prepaid Meter Monthly Charges
+🔗 Join Now on TelegramDESCO Prepaid Meter Monthly Charges

 If you have been keen enough, you may have noticed that DESCO charges extra sudden fees in some months.
 You may have been wondering.
 What could be the cause?
 Well, we’re here to let the cat out of the bag.